 WHEN TO GO TO POSITANO?

-If you have booked an overnight stay and have persevered to this stage, it is already halfway to success.
+If you have already booked an overnight stay and have managed to get to this stage, it is already halfway to success.
 Hotel prices are definitely the worst thing that can surprise us in Positano.
-What else can negatively surprise us in an instagram town?
-Probably the second and one of the few such things will be tourists – or rather, too many tourists, few places in restaurants and few parking spaces on the entire Amalfi Coast.
+What else can negatively surprise us in this Instagrammable town?
+Probably the second and one of the few such things will be tourists – or rather, too many tourists, not enough places in restaurants and not enough parking spaces on the entire Amalfi Coast.
 Luckily, we have quite a big influence on this and it can be remedied – avoid Positano especially in July and August.
-A good time to leave will certainly be May, the end of September or October.
+A good time to come there will certainly May, the end of September or October.
 And thanks to that also a little more friendly for your wallet.

 FOOD AND RESTAURANTS IN POSITANO